fishtree-attempt/simple-linear-regression-public-health/episodes/05-fitAndAssumptionSLR.md

 In this episode we will learn what is meant by model fit, how to interpret the
 $R^2$ measure of model fit and how to assess whether our model meets the assumptions of simple linear regression.
+This episode was inspired by chapter 11 of the book Regression and Other Stories (see [here](https://users.aalto.fi/~ave/ROS.pdf) for a pdf copy).

 ## Using residuals to assess model fit
 Broadly speaking, when we assess model fit we are checking whether our model